Bruno Senna

-Bruno Senna raced in Formula One from 2010 to 2012.
-He made his debut driving for Hispania Racing in 2010, raced for Renault from August 2011 as a replacement for Nick Heidfeld, and drove for the Williams team in 2012.
-Between 2014 and 2016, he drove for Mahindra Racing in Formula E. His mother is Ayrton's older sister, Viviane.
-His father, Flávio Lalli, died in a motorcycle crash in 1996.
-The colour scheme of Bruno's helmet is a slightly modified version of that used by his uncle Ayrton.
+Born and raised in São Paulo, Senna is a nephew of three-time World Drivers' Champion Ayrton Senna.
+He made his debut in Formula One for HRT in 2010, raced for Renault from August 2011 as a replacement for Nick Heidfeld, and drove for the Williams team in 2012.
+Between 2014 and 2016, he drove for Mahindra in Formula E.